FAQ: What if I need more than one subscription?

 2. Unauthorizing becomes burdensome

-3. Keeping Cores in sync
+3. Keeping Roon Servers in sync

-Just as a Roon subscription is connected to an account Core, so is the database (that includes all the information about how you are using Roon, including but not limited to your settings, profiles, favorites, bookmarks, play history, playlists, tags, etc.).
+database (that includes all the information about how you are using Roon, including but not limited to your settings, profiles, favorites, bookmarks, play history, playlists, tags, etc.).
 Being account specific, the database can only be restored on the account it was created.

-When all subscriptions are under the same account, restoring the database is possible on all Cores on which the account is used to log in, this way you can keep them manually in sync.
+restoring the database is possible on all servers on which the account is used to log in, this way you can keep them manually in sync.

 How can I obtain another Roon subscription on the same account?